 File a Complaint

-The first step, as long as you are within the statute of limitations, is to file a complaint.
+As long as you are within the statute of limitations, the first step is to file a complaint.
 This is a detailed description of the allegations you are bringing against the defendant or defendants.
 Unlike in many states, Arkansas does not require that you include an expert opinion at this stage.
 You have to notify the defendants and explain the incident.

 Investigate the Allegations